SantoriniDave.com

 Visit Shakespeare’s Globe

 Shakespeare’s Globe is a reconstruction of the Elizabethan playhouse associated with Shakespeare.
-Performances are atmospheric and more fun than visitors expect, especially from the standing yard if you are up for it.
+Performances are atmospheric and more fun than many visitors expect, especially from the standing yard if you are up for it.
 The guided tours are also worthwhile when performances do not fit your schedule.

 Eat at Borough Market